HIPAA Notice of Privacy Practices

 For Treatment.
 We may use protected health information about you to provide you with, coordinate, or manage your medical treatment or services.
 We may disclose protected health information about you to doctors, nurses, technicians, medical students, or other Alissa Rumsey Nutrition & Wellness personnel, including persons outside of our office who are involved in your medical care.

-Alissa Rumsey Nutrition & Wellness may also share protected health information about you in order to coordinate your care for such reasons as prescriptions or lab work.
+Alissa Rumsey Nutrition and Wellness P.C. may also share protected health information about you in order to coordinate your care for such reasons as prescriptions or lab work.

-We may use and disclose protected health information to contact you as a reminder that you have an appointment with Alissa Rumsey Nutrition & Wellness.
+We may use and disclose protected health information to contact you as a reminder that you have an appointment with Alissa Rumsey Nutrition and Wellness P.C.
 We may use and disclose protected health information to tell you about or recommend possible treatment options, treatment alternatives, or health-related benefits or services that may be of interest to you.

 Subject to applicable state law, the law allows or requires us to use or disclose your health information without your authorization in some limited situations for purposes beyond treatment, payment, and operations.